OmkarShejul/OmkarShejul/README.md

 ## ⚡ Fun Fact

 I’m always curious about **weird, quirky, and unique things** — from random tech hacks to unexplored corners of the internet.
 If it's unusual, I probably love it. 🌀

----

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House